alfonsobries/vue-tailwind/README.md

 Plus, most component settings are configurable, so using this library is like having your set components for your particular needs.

+In summary, with this library you will be able:

-Define your components' look and feel by defining custom default CSS classes.
+- Define your components' look and feel by defining custom default CSS classes.
 - Add unlimited variants for every specific use case.
 - Override the default value of the props according to your needs.
 - Create different versions of one component but with different default settings.